 We have also had a travel agents that we set up.
 The children have looked at and thought about holidays through the brochures and groups of us have had little day dreams and talked about all the places we would love to go and what we would like to do on holiday.

-At the start of June, we were feeling like our garden needed something more and so talked to the children about what we would like in the garden.
+d so talked to the children about what we would like in the garden.
 We made a shopping list and now have new chairs and tables to play on, a lovely Elk to hang our bags and hats on, a mirror to make sure the bags look right on our arms, but the best things have been our big gardening week where we planted hanging baskets, window baskets, planted sunflowers and tomatoes and other stuff.

-Our strawberries that we planted a while ago have started to ripen one by one and we have had small strawberry morsels to nibble.
+by one and we have had small strawberry morsels to nibble.
 Sometimes strawberries disappear too and no one seems to know where they have gone, except that there is sometimes a suspicious milling about the plants from the children when some red ones appear.

-June was a stunning month and thank goodness, we have plenty of shade in our playground.
+our playground.
 The highlight for most of the children was the paddling pool.
 They absolutely loved getting in and splashing about with their friends and it was a wonderful way for the children to cool off and enjoy some big physical play on hot days without getting over hot.

 On the creative side, we have been collaging butterflies and we made some gorgeous flower collages too.
 The team cut out flowers from old wall paper and the children selected them and collaged them onto paper.
 And we are currently working on a wild animal display and have been sticking and painting elephants, lions, tigers and giraffes.
+We have also had a lot of tea times outside recently too.
+It is always so relaxing eating outside and the great thing is that it doesn’t interrupt our play like going inside does, so after tea we can just get

 Looking at and naming colours has been a big focus during June.
 We have had colour tables out where we have put a variety of the same coloured items on the table from all the different resources in the room and the children have really enjoyed investigating things that they are familiar with but grouped differently.
 Sometimes they tidy up the table and put away some of the items in the places they are really meant to be!